-- Does Professor David Fajgenbaum treat patients at the University of Pennsylvania?
+- Does Dr. David Fajgenbaum treat patients at the University of Pennsylvania?

 What is Castleman disease?

 Castleman disease is a group of rare disorders characterized by lymph node enlargement, specific microscopic changes to the lymph nodes, and a broad range of symptoms and laboratory findings.
 The lymph nodes, and the cells that reside in them (lymphocytes), are an integral part of our immune system that help us fight invading organisms.
 For reasons unknown, these lymph nodes undergo some transformations that result in overproduction of lymphocytes and other inflammatory compounds.
 The overproduction leads to lymph node enlargement and possible organ dysfunction.

 How is Castleman disease diagnosed?